 Rossville is a very small city located in the state of Georgia.
-With a population of 3,997 people and four constituent neighborhoods, Rossville is the 175th largest community in Georgia.
+With a population of 3,980 people and four constituent neighborhoods, Rossville is the 175th largest community in Georgia.

 Rossville is a somewhat ethnically-diverse city.
 The people who call Rossville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Rossville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Rossville include Irish, German, Italian, and Scottish.
+Important ancestries of people in Rossville include Irish, German, English, Italian, and Dutch.

 The most common language spoken in Rossville is English.
 Other important languages spoken here include Italian and Spanish.